-Consistent with these functions, clause 8.8.3(b) of the NER requires the Panel to conduct a review of the performance of certain aspects of the market, at least once every calendar year and at other such times as the AEMC may request.
+Consistent with these functions, clause 8.8.3(b) of the NER requires the Panel to conduct a review of the performance of certain aspects of the market, at least once every financial year and at other such times as the AEMC may request.
+The Panel must conclude each annual review under this clause by the end of the financial year following the financial year to which the review relates.
 The Panel must conduct its annual review in terms of:

-- reliability of the power system; - the power system security and reliability standards; - the system restart standard; - the guidelines referred to in clause 8.8.1(a)(3); - the policies and guidelines referred to in clause 8.8.1(a)(4); and
+- reliability of the power system; - the power system security and reliability standards; - the system restart standard; - the guidelines referred to in clause 8.8.1(a)(3); - the policies and guidelines referred to in clause 8.8.1(a)(4); 3 and

 &lt;sup>1 In performing this function, clause 8.8.1 (b) prohibits the Panel from monitoring, reviewing or reporting on the performance of the market in terms of reliability of distribution networks.
 However, the Panel may collate, consider and report information in relation to the reliability of distribution networks as measured against the relevant standards of each participating jurisdiction, in so far as the reliability of those networks impacts on overall power system reliability.
-The guidelines referred to in clause 8.8.1 (a)(3) govern how AEMO exercises its power to issue directions in connection with maintaining or re-establishing the power system in a reliable operating state